All Episodes

 This is in U.S. News.

-Despite the hype, the Obama regime's automotive task force has said the Chevy Volt is too expensive to solve General Motors' problems at a report explaining its recent decision to give GM 60 days of funding and not more, the task force wrote.
+Despite the hype, the Obama regime's automotive task force has said the Chevy Vault is too expensive to solve General Motors' problems in a report explaining its recent decision to give GM 60 days of funding and not more, the task force wrote, while the Chevy vote holds promise, it'll likely be too expensive to be commercially successful in the short term.

 However, the government apparently will not cancel the program.

-Now I did say we all want America to succeed, but do we all?
+Now, I did say we all want America to succeed, but do we all?

 That's a legitimate question.

-Do we all want America America to succeed?
+Do we all want America to succeed?

 I think that's the problem.